RohanAlexander/AustralianPoliticians/README.md

 ## Acknowledgements

-Thank you to Edward Howlett, Kelly Lyons, Monica Alexander, Sharla Gelfand, and Simon Munzert, for their help.
+Thank you to Ben Readshaw, Edward Howlett, Kelly Lyons, Monica Alexander, Sharla Gelfand, and Simon Munzert, for their help.
+Thank you to Patrick Leslie who generously donated data.

 The icon of parliaments used in the hex sticker was made by
 <a href="https://www.flaticon.com/authors/freepik" title="Freepik">Freepik</a>